Marion Island ZS8

 With over 90% of all ZS8 QSOs ever made now on LotW, hopefully the QSL problems for recent operations are reasonably under control.

 With no substantial operation since 1997, Marion has crept up the Wanted Lists.
-It hovers inside the Top 10 on most lists, and at Number 2 on ClubLog's CW Wanted list at least for 2012, 2013 and 2014.
+The spate of activity in 2013 caused it to drop as low as number 25, but it is back at number 11 on ClubLog's Most Wanted list for 2024, and at number 2 on CW.
 Only North Korea P5 has made less of a showing on CW than Marion has.

 During 1999, I made a concerted effort to address the situation.
 Deryck Yelverton ZS8D was on the island, and I attempted to get permission for him to erect the antennas which we had procured with the help of the NCDXF.
 The petition shows clearly that the concerns are misplaced, and that the bird strike risk can be managed.
 After meetings with the Department, I was informed that no permission would be granted.
 No reasons were forthcoming.